You will learn

 If you disabled embedded styles for your emails in your account settings, this can increase email size.
 Navigate to Account > Settings > Email > CSS Optimization to confirm that Enable embedded styles is checked.
 If not, check this box to make your email less likely to be clipped.

-If you are using Klaviyo’s new email template editor and have added a background image for a particular section, consider removing it to decrease the size of your message.
+If you added a background image for a section, consider removing it to decrease the size of your message.

 If you copy and paste text from an external source (like Google Docs or Microsoft Word) into a Klaviyo text block, the text you pasted in may include some extra styling as well.
 You can check this by viewing the Source area of a text block.
 If there is extra formatting, simply highlight the text and remove it.